-Cause: Former executive director was removed as authorized signors leaving the CFO as the only authorized signor.
+Cause: Executive director was added as an authorized signor, but the CFO is still on the account as an authorized signor.

 Effect: The result of allowing access to both the cash accounts and the general ledger is the danger that intentional or unintentional errors could be made and not detected.